hss241/TransThunder/README.md

-# This software translates chats in battle with WarThunder
+# This software translates chats in battle in WarThunder
 ## How to use ( English )
 1. Start TransThunder.exe
-2. Write the target language in lang of transthunder.ini generated in the same directory ( if you want to translate other languages into Japanese, change en to ja )
+2. Write the target language in the transthunder.ini's lang, which is generated in the same directory ( If you want to translate other languages to Japanese, change en to ja )
 3. Restart after changing the target language
-4. Chats in battle are translated and appear on the console!
+4. The chat in combat is translated and comes out on the console!

+## Beep when you receive a chat with or without a translation
+1. Rewrite transthunder.ini's beep to True

-## Display translation results in a browser ( Possible with smartphone )
+## You can view the translation results in your browser ( Even on your smartphone )
-1. Rewrite from False to True in browse of transthunder.ini
+1. Rewrite transthunder.ini's browse to True
-2. Write port number in flask and websocket of transthunder.ini ( Usually there is no problem even if it is not rewritten )
+2. Write the port number in the transthunder.ini's flask and websocket ( Usually no problem without rewriting )
-3. Write IP address in host of transthunder.ini ( Allow access only to this IP address )
+3. Write an IP address in the transthunder.ini's host ( Only access to this IP address is allowed )
-4. Enter the address and port number of the computer that launched this software into the browser Example ) http://localhost:10101/
+4. Enter the IP address and port number of the PC on which this software is running into your browser Example ) http://localhost:10101/
-5. Displayed the same as the console!
+5. It shows up just like the console!

 ### Translated
 - Other languages